lordmulder/HashSet/README.md

   An invalid argument was given, e.g. `instance` was set to `NULL`.

 * `EEXIST`
-  The given value (key) was *not* inserted into the hash set, because the hash set already contained that value.
+  The given value (key) was *not* inserted into the hash set (again), because that value was already present.

 * `ENOMEM`
   The value could *not* be inserted, because the required amount of memory could *not* be allocated.

 * `EFAULT`
   Something else went wrong.
-This usually indicates an internal error (inconsistency) and is *not* supposed to happen.
+This usually indicates an internal error and is *not* supposed to happen.

 ### hash_set_remove()

+Tries to remove the given value from the hash set.
+The operation fails, if the set does *not* contain the given value.

+***Note:*** If the value is actually removed, then the hash set *may* shrink.

 ```C
 errno_t hash_set_remove(